-The MICHELIN Guide Bangkok, Chiang Mai, Phuket & Phang-Nga 2020, to be released at the end of 2019.
+The MICHELIN Guide Bangkok, Chiang Mai, Phuket & Phang-Nga 2020

 This third edition of The MICHELIN Guide in Thailand boasts to showcase the country’s three unique and most vibrant regional food scenes – from the fertile central plains and the coastal south, to the mountainous north.

 Two MICHELIN Star Restaurants

 Le Normandie | Two MICHELIN Stars | Bangkok

 Since opening in 1958, Le Normandie at The Mandarin Oriental has earned a reputation as a premier destination for those looking for sophisticated French cuisine.
 The restaurant was refurbished in 2015 but certain elements – like floor-to-ceiling windows overlooking the Chao Phraya River and elaborate flower arrangements filled with local flora – remain the same.
 Superb ingredients, refined techniques, and well executed combinations of flavours and textures ensure its reputation is deserved.
 Service is impeccable.

 Perched on the 65th floor of the lebua Hotel, Mezzaluna offers sky-high and breathtaking views.
 Toast to the high life at Sky Bar before settling in for a gastronomic journey.
 The accomplished chef and his team deliver European delights with Japanese precision in seven-course set menu, along with some surprises.
 The flavours are balanced and sophisticated, and the food is creative and technically precise.
 A wine list of substantial proportions and prices accompanies.